Artists

 (DK)

-Esben Tange holds a Master’s degree in Musicology and Media Studies.
-He has been a program producer at DR P2 since 1995 and has served as an editor and concert host since 2007.
-Esben has been a board member of the Léonie Sonning Music Foundation since 2004 and has chaired the foundation since 2012.
-He co-founded the Rued Langgaard Society in 2007 and has been the artistic director of the Rued Langgaard Festival in Ribe since 2011.
-As a lecturer, author, and writer, he specializes in classical and modern music, with a particular focus on the period around 1900.
-Additionally, Esben Tange has created a series of visually staged concert performances centered on composer Rued Langgaard and related composers.
+He co-founded the Rued Langgaard Society in 2007 and has served as Artistic Director of the Rued Langgaard Festival in Ribe since 2011.
+He is a lecturer, author, and writer on classical and modern music, with particular focus on the period around 1900.
+Tange has also created a number of visually conceived concert productions about the composer Rued Langgaard and related composers.